Shopify Review 2023: How Good Is the Ecommerce Software?

-Thankfully, Shopify makes SEO fine-tuning easy: Each theme is optimized for OnPage SEO, meaning that you'll only need to enter the right keywords, titles, meta-titles, and tags in the editor and product descriptions.
-If you really want to boost your SEO rankings, there are a number of tools and apps available in Shopify's App Store.
+Thankfully, Shopify offers easy SEO: Each theme is optimized for OnPage SEO, meaning that you'll only need to supply the desired keywords, titles, meta titles, and tags in the editor and product descriptions.
+If you really want to boost your SEO rankings, you'll find a number of tools and apps in Shopify's App Store.

 To gather customer reviews and testimonials you'll also need a separate app, Product Reviews.
-This gives your customers the ability to leave star-based reviews on your products' pages.
+This gives your customers the ability to leave star-based reviews on your product pages.

-In the Analytics area, you'll be able to gain greater insight into your sales and customer/visitor behavior.
+In the Analytics area, you can gain greater insight into your sales and customer/visitor behavior.
 Each subscription package includes an overview of total sales, sessions, returning customers, average order totals, and conversion rates.
 Top sellers, the most visited landing pages, and marketing-based sales are all displayed in the dashboard.

-More detailed information can be found in the Reports submenu, however, the usefulness of this depends largely on the subscription package you've purchased.
-Sales reports, which include information about orders based on criteria such as "sales over time" or "sales by product" are offered starting from the Shopify package.
+More detailed information can be found by heading to the Reports submenu.
+Its usefulness depends largely on the subscription package you've purchased.
+Sales reports, which include information about orders based on criteria such as "sales over time" or "sales by product" are offered to Shopify subscribers and above.
 User-defined reports with individual filters are reserved for Advanced Shopify and Shopify Plus subscribers.

-You can watch real-time developments and activity in your online store through the Live View, which includes a world map, customer activity, and page requests per minute.
+You can monitor real-time developments and activity in your online store through Live View, which includes a world map, customer activity, and page requests per minute.

-The level of detail provided by the reports depends almost entirely upon your subscription package.
+The level of detail provided by Shopify's reports depends entirely upon your subscription package.

-If you would like additional insights, it's also possible to integrate Google Analytics and Facebook-Pixel.
+If you would like additional insights, it's possible to integrate Google Analytics and Facebook Pixel.

-Overall, Shopify ticks all of the proverbial boxes as far as marketing and analytics are concerned.
-For anything missing, or not provided by the platform, you can be sure that apps and extensions will offer the desired functionality.
+Overall, Shopify ticks all of our boxes as far as marketing and analytics are concerned.
+For anything missing, or not provided by the platform, you can be sure that apps and extensions will offer the needed functionality.

-In Shopify's guides, it's possible to find detailed explanations of all features, as well as walkthroughs for the platform.
+Shopify's guides include detailed explanations of all features, as well as walkthroughs for the platform.
 The help center is very informative and well-structured.
-In the dashboard, you'll also find links that will take you directly to relevant FAQ sections on the website.
+In the dashboard, you'll also find links that take you directly to relevant FAQ sections of the website.
 During testing, these allowed us to figure out some issues on our own, without the need for support team intervention.

-In addition, there's also a video library, which contains video guides and relevant podcasts.
-Regular webinars on specific topics, such as "SEO for Beginners" or "The Basics of Store Design" are also frequently held.
+In addition, there's also a video library, which contains video guides and topical podcasts.
+Webinars on specific topics, like "SEO for Beginners" or "The Basics of Store Design" are also frequently held.

 Shopify provides a great deal of both live and DIY support.

 We were slightly underwhelmed at the possibilities provided by Shopify for getting in touch with live support.
-The service guarantees responses to email queries within 48 hours, however, for us, we waited for a total of 288 hours (or 12 days).
-Even though the staffer apologized and blamed the matter on higher-than-expected email traffic due to the ongoing pandemic situation, no one should have to wait (nearly) two weeks for support to get back to them.
+The service guarantees responses to email queries within 48 hours, however, we waited 288 hours (or 12 days).
+Even though the staffer apologized and blamed the matter on higher-than-expected email traffic owing to COVID-19, no one should have to wait (nearly) two weeks for support to respond.

-Shopify does provide a support chat, however, the waiting times advertised could again do with a dose of reality.
+Shopify does provide a support chat, however, the waiting times advertised don't really match what we experienced.
 We were told to expect a response within 40 minutes, however, the actual time was closer to an hour.
-The staffer was very helpful and enthusiastic though, readily apologizing for the longer than expected wait.
+The staffer was very helpful and enthusiastic though, readily apologizing for the longer-than-expected wait.

-The saying, "heavy is the head that wears the crown" seems to be applicable here.
 With more than 1 million customers, it's little surprise that Shopify's support is overwhelmed.
-As we've noticed elsewhere, larger digital service providers tend to beef up their non-live support, offering excellent guides, FAQs, and tutorials, seemingly in the hope that it will reduce live support queries.
+As we've noticed elsewhere, larger digital service providers tend to beef up their non-live support, offering excellent guides, FAQs, and tutorials, in the hope that it will reduce live support queries.
 This is more of an economic necessity than anything else, but Shopify still needs to step up its live support game.

 Shopify is available in three different subscription packages: Basic Shopify, Shopify, and Advanced Shopify.
-These differ largely in terms of the amount of user accounts (2, 5, or 15) and some features.
-Professional reports are included starting with the Shopify package, and only Advanced subscribers can make use of advanced reporting features or live integrated shipping costs.
+These differ largely in terms of the number of user accounts they include (2, 5, or 15) and some features.
+Professional reports are provided from the Shopify package up, and only Advanced subscribers can make use of advanced reporting features or live integrated shipping costs.

 Transaction fees are only charged if using a payment gateway other than Shopify Payments.
 These are 2% for Basic subscribers, 1% for Shopify users, and 0.5% for Advanced customers.